How to Control Ragwort

-Ragwort is a perennial problem for managers of paddocks and fields.
-Ragwort is poisonous to people as well as livestock and is classified as an “Injurious weed” by DEFRA under the Ragwort Control Act 2003, meaning that failure to control ragwort on your land may lead to prosecution.
+Ragwort is a perennial problem for owners of paddocks and fields.
+Ragwort is classified as an “Injurious weed” by DEFRA under the Weeds Act 1959, meaning that failure to control ragwort on your land may lead to prosecution.

-Ragwort should be treated in its early stages, usually in spring and autumn, when it can be found as a “rosette” growing near to the ground (see picture).
-If it is left to grow, flower and seed ragwort can spread quickly and become very difficult to control.
+Ragwort should be treated in its early stages, usually in spring and autumn, when it can be found as a “rosette” growing near to the ground.
+If it is left to grow, flower and seed, ragwort can spread quickly and become very difficult to control.

-Headland Polo Spray will give good control of most weeds found in paddocks and fields, including Ragwort.
-It is especially effective on rosette stage ragwort and Solar Plus can be added to improve the weed’s uptake of the chemical.
-A 10 L pack of Headland Polo Herbicide will cover about 8 acres and should be used only in a boom spray.
-After treatment, livestock should be kept out of treated areas for at least 14 days and until all traces of
+Both Polo or PastureMaster will give good control of most weeds found in paddocks and fields, including Ragwort, if applied at the cotyledon to 4 true leaf stage.
+It is also advisable to add Validate to improve the weed’s uptake of the chemical.
+A 10 L pack of Polo Herbicide or PastureMaster will cover about 8 acres and should be used only in a boom spray.

-Barrier H is an innovation in Ragwort control, destroying this deadly weed in record time, right through to the root.
-Barrier H can be applied at all stages of growth.
-Unlike any other spray, Barrier H can be sprayed onto flower heads only to stop the seeding process straight away
+Barrier H is a natural option for the control of Ragwort, destroying this deadly weed via its organic citronella ingredients.
+Barrier H can be applied at all stages of growth - unlike any other herbicide, Barrier H can be sprayed onto flower heads to prevent the production and spread of seed.

 Control Ragwort with Roundup ProActive

 Roundup ProActive will kill Ragwort but it also kills grass.
 In situations where surrounding vegetation is not a concern the glyphosate based herbicides can provide highly effectively control of ragwort.

 |Method||Dose rate of Roundup ProActive||Dose rate of Roundup ProVantage||Application Advice|